 A search fund operates in distinct phases:

 The home services industry is particularly attractive to search fund operators because acquired companies typically generate strong cash flow (15-25% EBITDA margins), face fragmented competition, and benefit from hands-on operational improvements.
 A searcher acquiring a $3-5 million revenue electrical contracting or HVAC company can implement standardized processes, hire management, and grow through bolt-on acquisitions, all while debt service is covered by existing cash flow.
+If you’re evaluating search-fund buyers, our breakdown of What It’s Like to Sell Your Business to a Search Fund explains how their deal structures differ.
+If you’re evaluating search-fund buyers, our breakdown of Search Fund Earnouts — Fair Deal or Hidden Trap explains how their deal structures differ.

 Search fund investors don’t receive salaries or interim distributions during the search and operating phases.
 Instead, they own equity in the acquired company.
 Returns come when the searcher exits, typically through: